2022 United States elections: Turnout

-Firsts
+Milestones

 Arkansas, Massachusetts, and New York elected female governors for the first time, and Arkansas and Massachusetts became the first states in which women concurrently served as governor and lieutenant governor.
 Alabama elected its first female senator, California elected a Latino senator for the first time, and Maryland elected its first African-American governor.
 Markwayne Mullin became the first Native American to represent Oklahoma in the Senate since Robert Latham Owen retired in 1925.
 In Florida, Maxwell Frost became the first member of Generation Z elected to the House.
-Marcy Kaptur's reelection will make her the longest-serving woman in Congress if she serves out her term.
+Marcy Kaptur's reelection made her the longest-serving woman in Congress following the completion of her term.
 Becca Balint became the first female member of Congress from Vermont—the last of the 50 states to elect a woman to Congress—and Summer Lee became the first black woman from Pennsylvania elected to Congress.

 The 2022 election was the first time that LGBTQ candidates appeared on the general election ballot in all 50 states and Washington, D.C.
 With their respective victories, Tina Kotek of Oregon and Maura Healey of Massachusetts became the first openly lesbian state governors.
 James Roesener, elected to the New Hampshire House of Representatives, became the first transgender man to win a state legislative seat.